Counseling Department Chair

 Biography

-Barbara Herlihy, Ph.D., NCC, is a Professor in Practice and Counselor Education and Supervision Doctoral Program Director at the University of Texas at San Antonio.
-She also holds the title of Professor Emerita in the Counselor Education Program, College of Education and Human Development at the University of New Orleans.
-She is a Fellow of the American Counseling Association and is a past recipient of the SACES Courtland Lee Social Justice Award and the ACES Distinguished Mentor Award..
+Barbara Herlihy, Ph.D., NCC, is a Professor in Practice and Counselor Education at the University of Texas at San Antonio.
+She also holds the title of Professor Emerita in the Counselor Education Program, at the College of Education and Human Development at the University of New Orleans.
+She is a Fellow of the American Counseling Association and is a past recipient of the SACES Courtland Lee Social Justice Award and the ACES Distinguished Mentor Award.

 Professor of Practice